Leprechaun (film series): Future

 In March 2019, Darren Lynn Bousman, director of four films in the Saw franchise, expressed interest in a Leprechaun reboot with Davis starring.
 Bousman announced his intentions on Twitter, detailing a plot that would send the Leprechaun back to the Colorado Gold Rush.
 In 2021, Bousman reiterated his desire to direct a Leprechaun film while promoting Spiral: From The Book of Saw.
 In an interview with Bloody Disgusting, Bousman explained his plans further, stating that his potential film would not be a reboot, but "a more direct sequel to the Leprechaun franchise", and he "would demand that Warwick Davis come back".
 Bousman further declared that he would not try to change the tone of the series (à la Leprechaun: Origins) but would stick to the darkly comedic themes of the original six films: "I think that's what's so great about the Leprechaun films.
 They're silly, they're fun.
 They are violent, but it's a pure popcorn movie.
 I would not try to change the tone.
 I would make it equally as batshit, bonkers crazy.
 It would be between the first film and Back 2 tha Hood.
 It would be somewhere in that tonal frame.
 It got really ridiculous as they went on, but that ridiculousness is what made them fun."

 In April 2022, Bloody Disgusting reported that Lionsgate was "actively seeking out pitches for the next Leprechaun movie".
 Nearly a year later in February 2023, franchise creator Mark Jones told Den of Geek that had discussed the idea of a new film with Davis and expressed interest in seeing the franchise adapted for television.
 "Warwick and I have talked on and off about it.
 He likes the idea of a Leprechaun in the Wild West.
 I think they should do a TV series where the Leprechaun travels the country looking for his gold."
 In July 2023, The Hollywood Reporter announced that Lionsgate had plans of rebooting the franchise again with Felipe Vargas directing.
 In March 2025, it was announced Vargas would no longer direct the film.

+In August 2026, a new film written by Patrick Melton and Marcus Dunstan was announced, this time produced by Oren and Miles Koules.